Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 Easily accessible by car, train or even bus so there is no worry for anyone visiting who may not have their own transport.
 The city is easy enough to get around on foot and really just an all-over visitor-friendly place to visit.

-From Parliament Hill to The National Gallery of Canada.
-The infamous Rideau Canal is perfect for skating in the winter months and the most scenic part of the city in the warmer months.
+From Parliament Hill to The National Gallery of Canada and the Ottawa River, there is lots to see and do.
+The infamous Rideau Canal is perfect for skating in the winter months and the most scenic part of the city in the summer months.

 Take a trip to Byward Market and enjoy some of the best food the city has to offer.
 No matter what you want to do you’ll be able to find it all and more in Ottawa.